openstack-archive/steth/README.md

 ## Background

-OpenStck networking can be deloyed as different architecture such as ml2 with ovs(legacy and dvr), linux bridge, ovn, dragonflow and more.
-But they all need some enviroment prerequisites such as vlan need to be configured as we expect, bandwidth should match our need, connection between nodes should be active, etc.
+OpenStack networking can be deloyed as different architectures, such as ML2 with OVS(legacy and DVR), Linux bridge, OVN, Dragonflow and so forth.
+However, they all need enviromental prerequisites.
+For instance, VLAN needs to be configured as we expect; bandwidth should meet our need; connection between nodes should be active, etc.

-Besides, with some well-deployed architecture, check problem of vm networking is pretty difficult, like why vm can not get ip address, why it can't connect to Internet, etc. Stetho intergates some useful scripts or 3rd tools(like iperf, tcpdump, etc) to help operator track vm ntwork.
+Besides, with some well-deployed architectures, troubleshooting for VM networking is difficult.
+For instance, why VM cannot get an IP address; or why it cannot connect to Internet, etc. Stetho integrates useful scripts and third party tools(like iperf, tcpdump, etc.) to help operators keep tracking on VM networking.

 ## Mission

-Stetho is just like a self-checking tool for openstack networking, work in ml2 with ovs will maximize the effects for now.
+Stetho is an introspection tool for OpenStack networking.
+Only proved to be working in ML2 with OVS for now.

 ## Multiple Node Architecture

 ```
-                                                                   note that stetho will not save
+                                                                   note that stetho does not save
-                                                                   any state, it just like a rpc
+                                                                   any states, it likes a rpc
-                                                                   client to make request to stetho
+                                                                   client which makes requests to stetho
-                                    +--------------------------+   agent and analyse result.
+                                    +--------------------------+   agent(s) and analyses the result.
                                     |                          |
                                     |   +----CLI-----------+   |
                                     |   |                  |   |